Belgian Waffles

 3. After that, grab another medium bowl.
 Add the flour, baking powder, and salt to the bowl.
 Stir it all together and set it aside.

-7. Then all you need to do is fold the egg whites into the batter and you’re ready to cook!
+5. Once that’s done, pour the flour mixture into the egg yolk mixture and whisk together until the flour is just incorporated.
+No overmixing, friends!
+Then all you need to do is fold the egg whites into the batter, and you’re ready to cook!
 There might still be some small pieces of eggs white in the batter.
 That’s alright.

-8. To make the waffles, spray the hot waffles irons with non-stick cooking spray to help them release the waffles later.
+6. To make the waffles, spray the hot waffle irons with non-stick cooking spray to help them release the waffles later.
 Pour in enough batter to cover the irons.
 I usually use about 3/4 cup.
 Close the waffle maker and let it go.

 Tah-dah!
 You just made homemade Belgian waffles!